Fearless (Taylor Swift album): Lyrics

 Like Swift's debut album, Fearless's prominent themes are love and life from a high school teenage girl's perspective.
 The songs in Fearless examine those themes with a more nuanced and mature observation.
 Swift embraced country music's narrative songwriting to convey her coming of age.
-She wrote the track "Fifteen" during her freshman high school year in Hendersonville, Tennessee.
+She wrote the track "Fifteen" during her freshman high school year at Hendersonville High School.
 In the narrative, Swift and another girl named Abigail—her real-life high school friend—go through teenage love and heartbreak together.
 As the song concludes, Swift realizes she could accomplish more than dating high school senior boys.
 Music critics highlighted "Fifteen" as an example of Swift's songwriting about teenage themes, both with a starry-eyed innocence and a sense of nostalgia.

 Many of Fearless's songs are about starry-eyed romance and use imagery associated with fairy tales, such as princes, princesses, white horses, and kissing in the rain.
 The title track "Fearless" is Swift's imagination of a perfect first date, on which she is caught in her "best dress" in the rain.
 Inspired by a love interest unpopular to Swift's family and friends, "Love Story" is based on Romeo and Juliet by William Shakespeare.
 In the lyrics, Swift replaced the original story's conclusion with a marriage proposal, an ending she believed the two characters deserved.
 The optimistic "Love Story" is contradicted by "White Horse", which was inspired by the same love interest.
 In "White Horse", Swift is disillusioned that the love interest is not her ideal Prince Charming who could treat her like a princess after his unfaithfulness.
-"Hey Stephen" is about Swift's hidden feelings for Stephen Barker Liles of Love and Theft, a country-music band that had opened shows for her.
-Heartbreak and emotional tumult are explored in songs such as "Tell Me Why", about an on-and-off relationship with an informal love interest; "You're Not Sorry", with lyrics describing an unfaithful man; and "Forever & Always", inspired by Swift's breakup with singer Joe Jonas.
+"Hey Stephen" is about Swift's hidden feelings for Stephen Barker Liles of Love and Theft, a country band that had opened shows for her.
+Heartbreak and emotional tumult are explored in songs such as "Tell Me Why", about an on-and-off relationship with an informal love interest; "You're Not Sorry", with lyrics describing an unfaithful man; and "Forever & Always", inspired by Swift's breakup with the singer Joe Jonas.